xillig/TTLocVis/paper.md

 Additionally, a distribution over topics is generated for each document.
 The distribution of topics over documents can be visualized with various plotting methods.
-The average prevalence of topics in the documents at each day can be plotted as a time series, in order to visualise, how topics develop over time (see graph).
+The average prevalence of topics in the documents at each day can be plotted as a time series, in order to visualise, how topics develop over time (see graph). fig:Word Cloud}

 Above this, the spatial distribution of Tweets can be plotted on a map, which automatically chooses an appropriate part of the world map, in order to visualise the chosen sample of Tweets.
 As part of the mapping process, each Tweet is classified by its most